Non-stop flights to Melbourne (MEL)

 Flights from Malaysia to Melbourne

 Kuala Lumpur is the only city in Malaysia with direct flights to Melbourne.
-From Kuala Lumpur, you can fly non-stop with AirAsia X or Malaysia Airlines (Oneworld).
+From Kuala Lumpur, direct flights are offered by AirAsia X, Malaysia Airlines (Oneworld) and Qatar Airways (Oneworld).

 Flights from New Zealand to Melbourne